createlineageos1/ragevolt/README.md

 ### Key Features

-- **Next-Gen GPU/CPU Simulation:** Experience the raw power of the RTX 5090 and Ryzen 9 9950X simulated to run the most demanding graphical tasks.
+- **Next-Gen GPU/CPU Simulation:** Experience the raw power of the ADRENO/Snapdragon simulated to run the most demanding graphical tasks.
 - **Modular and Customizable:** Tweak your virtual hardware components to fit your exact needs.
 - **Efficient Resource Usage:** Designed to run smoothly even on mid-range host systems, no need for a supercomputer IRL.